KI7MT/wspr-analytics/examples/README.md

  Finished !!
 ```

-# Whats Nest
+# Whats Next

-The next phase it to run read and query tests with [Spark and Scala][] and
+The next phase is to run read / query tests with [Spark and Scala][] and
-PySPak DataSet queries via Python.
+PySPak DataSets via Python.

 [PySpark]: https://databricks.com/glossary/pyspark